kmacdon/academic-kickstart/content/project/Stats_Project.markdown

 ##### Step 1

-For this step, I will fit every variable to the response in a univariable model to see if there are any that are not significant predictors.
+For this step, I will fit every variable to the response in a univariate model to see if there are any that are not significant predictors.

 ```r